 There is a very little in the way of commitment on your part here, since this doesn’t require batteries, and it doesn’t require you to plug it in, or turn it off and on.
 In that respect it’s a good product that you don’t have to think too much about.

 The Snowy Glowy is one of those products that makes you wonder why it got the green light, when there are likely several useful products that don’t make it to market.
 There must have been a roundtable discussion on this and a consensus was had that said there’s a market of buyers for this.
-It’s most likely pitched to the gardening crowd but it looks cheaply made and

 They say that this can work to keep pets out of your garden, but it’s unlikely that a pet would be scared off by this, as an owl doesn’t light up, and also moves, so there’s little reason to believe that this is going to ward off any garden pests.
 They try to talk it up like it’s precision crafted, but it’s obviously just pressed plastic, likely made in China for pennies.